aws-samples/rancher-on-aws-workshop/content/30-creating-a-cluster/31-creating-the-eksctl-cluster/index.en.md

 ## Completed!

-We're Done!
-You've just created an AWS EKS Cluster using the AWS Cloud9 IDE.
+We're done!
+You've just created an AWS EKS Cluster using `eksctl` and the AWS Cloud9 IDE.
 Let's move onto creating the RKE2 Cluster!